Israel is using cellphone surveillance to warn citizens: You may already be infected

 It was not just an advisory.
-The text also delivered an instant quarantine order, in keeping with ever tightening restrictions dictated by the Israeli government.
+The text also delivered an instant quarantine order, in keeping with ever-tightening restrictions dictated by the Israeli government.
 “You must immediately go into isolation [for 14 days] to protect your relatives and the public,” the notice said.

 Israelis who have tested positive also received messages informing them that their cellphone data would now be used to warn others who may have been exposed to them, according to a statement from the Health Ministry.

 The recipients of these messages had not signed up for the tracking system.
 No one can opt out.
-And health officials expect more waves of these messages to come as the epidemic continues to ripple across the country.
+And more waves of these messages could come as the epidemic continues to ripple across the country.

 The Israeli initiative represents the most far-reaching step yet by a government in deploying the vast surveillance power that access to cellphone data provides and using it to detect and contain the public health threat posed by the coronavirus.

 The program has sparked a clash of imperatives — taking every measure to control a pandemic vs. maintaining civil liberties in a democracy.
+Late Thursday, the Israeli Supreme Court issued a temporary injunction, allowing only those who test positive to be tracked, and ruled that a parliamentary committee would have to endorse the initiative by Tuesday or it must be shut down.

 Even for some caught up in the digital dragnet, it is hard to know how to strike the balance.

 “It is not a pleasant thing, but I guess I can understand why they are doing this,” said a man who received one of the notices and is now in isolation.
-Omer, a 37-year old from central Israel, asked that his last name not be used, out of privacy concerns.
+Omer, a 37-year-old from central Israel, asked that his last name not be used, out of privacy concerns.

 “My main concern is about the process of how the government made the decision,” he said.
 “I think it was done for a good cause, so I guess I can support that, but I would have liked to have seen a better decision-making process for taking this pretty extreme measure.”